spinningtopsofdoom/longshi/README.md

 * Minimal Size - For the browser implementation, the file size should be as small as possible.

 ## Status
 Alpha release - All fressian features have been ported over.
-Encoding and decoding are currently significantly (two to three times) faster then the same operations on edn data.
 The API closely mirrors [data.fressian](https://github.com/clojure/data.fressian).

+## Speed
+Encoding and decoding are currently two to three times faster then EDN and five to ten times slower then [Transit](https://github.com/cognitect/transit-cljs).

 ## Differnces from the canonical (java) implementation
 * Numbers - Due to JavaScript numbers being doubles, the maximum integer returned on the decoding side is -2^52 to (2^52 - 1) and anything over that is a Google Closure [long](http://docs.closure-library.googlecode.com/git/class_goog_math_Long.html) object.